keploy/community-blog/clw8vfm4q000s09kz588t5ttr.md

     ```

 ### Congratulations !
-You have successfully added Rate Limitation to your server
+You have successfully added Rate Limitation to your api

 The final code looks like this.